keesvanhespen/DampingGUI/README.md

 ### Who do I talk to? ###

-You can contact me at k.m.vanhespen@umcutrecht.nl
+You can contact me at k.m.vanhespen@umcutrecht.nl or by creating an issue on Github.